THERE IS HELP

-Due to the new substantially high number of positive COVID cases across the state, during all visitations, funeral and memorial services held at our funeral home with modifications; and with attendance monitoring of 10 people at a time, plus immediate family, during Phase I, and 25% of maximum occupancy in the funeral home during Phase II, adding 20 people at a time for outdoor services during Phase III, indoor services limited to 33% of maximum capacity for a particular area, at a time, and outdoor services limited to 50 people, currently during Phase IV.
-While limiting personal contact and giving appropriate distance to others in attendance and wearing masks.
-Stay home if you are sick or test POSITIVE with Covid.
+Due to the new substantially high number of positive COVID cases across the state, during all visitations, funeral and memorial services held at our funeral home with modifications; and with attendance for indoor services limited to 50% of maximum capacity for a particular area, at a time.
+While limiting personal contact and giving appropriate distance to others in attendance, and wearing masks.
+Stay home if you are sick or test POSITIVE with Covid-19.
 Webcast services are available, allowing families to pay tribute to their loved one with the opportunity for others to watch remotely from the comfort of home.

 If you have questions, don’t hesitate to contact us.
 Together, we will support one another, showing yet again the strength of our wonderful community.

 Please call on us to help you through this most difficult situation (607)776-2733.